Alive in the World: A Conversation with Audrey Lin

 I first met Audrey Lin at the Mehta home in Santa Clara where each Wednesday evening the Mehtas host an hour of meditation followed by a circle of sharing.
 Afterwards everyone partakes in a vegetarian dinner in silence.
 It's always a powerful experience and no two Wednesdays are the same since the mix of guests is always changing along with the thoughts and stories that come to life there.
 At the time of this interview, the Mehtas had been hosting these evenings for eleven years.

 With an ironic smile, my old philosophy teacher called this "the disease."
 He told me, "I'm afraid you're afflicted with it."
-I felt proud, actually.
-For the individual in the grip of this need, second-hand knowledge will never be enough.
+For those in the grip of this need, second-hand knowledge will never be enough.
 One will have to find the answers for oneself.

-And so it was not entirely surprising when one day I got a proposal in an email from Lin.
-She sent it to a group of us, announcing her intention to walk to Santa Clara for the next meeting at the Mehta's home.
+And so it was not entirely surprising when one day I got an email from Lin announcing her intention to walk to Santa Clara for the next meeting at the Mehta's home.
 Did any of us want to join her?